Quantum Simulation of the N flavor Gross-Neveu Model: Time evolution

 Figure~\ref{trotter_bound} shows the comparison of the second order Trotter bound ($B$) from 1st order Trotterization with the actual value of the difference in the norm ($||\Delta U||$).
-Choice of the Trotter step $\delta t=0.6$ is justfied where $||\Delta U|| \sim 0.6$.
-In Fig~\ref{trotter_bound}, the quantum simulations are compared with exact diagonalization, first order Trotterization code, and the TEBD algorithm written using ITensor library~\cite{itensor}.
+The choice of the Trotter step $\delta t=0.6$ is justified where $||\Delta U|| \sim 0.6$.
+In Fig.~\ref{trotter_bound}, the quantum simulations are compared with exact diagonalization, first order Trotterization code, and the TEBD algorithm written using the ITensor library~\cite{itensor}.

 Before implementing the circuit on quantum hardware we also simulated the circuit using the device noise model.
 For the IBMQ QPU, we used the aer-simulator using a basic device noise model derived from the backend properties.
 The noise model incorporates a simplified model for the gate error probability of each basis gate on each qubit taking into account the relaxation time and readout probability of each qubit.
 Figure~\ref{Trotter1} shows that for a small number of qubits $Q=N\times L=4$, the error model predicts the results from the QPU quite well out to four Trotter steps.
 We also performed analysis with the noise model of the Quantinuum machine in the native simulator of Quantinuum provider.
-The noise model simulator was seen to predict the Trotter evolution from the Quantinuum machine extremely accurately upto five Trotter step.
+The noise model simulator was seen to predict the Trotter evolution from the Quantinuum machine extremely accurately up to five Trotter steps.

 Table \ref{circuit_depth} shows the circuit depth of the implemented circuits~\footnote{ The original circuit is transpiled before submitting the circuit to the QPU in order to express the circuit in terms of the native gates and optimize the mapping of qubits to the QPU.
-Depth noted here is the depth for the transpiled circuit.}.
+The depth noted here is the depth for the transpiled circuit.}.
 We also note the number of CNOT gates for each case.
 Notice that twice as many CNOT gates are required in the case of the IBM-Q relative to the Honeywell machine.
-In addition the latter possesses all-to-all qubit connectivity which eliminates the need for additional SWAP operations - which require three CNOT gates.
+The reduced number of gates for the latter machine reflects the all-to-all qubit connectivity which eliminates the need for additional SWAP operations requiring three CNOT gates.
 These facts account for the observed difference in the two platforms.
 Our overall conclusion is that the layout of the physical qubits plays a very important role in the efficiency with which quantum simulation can be accomplished on NISQ era hardware.